ueishinbo/undergraduate-XJTLU/year3/CPT201 Database Development and Design/CPT201 database.md

 * Cost of the join: <mark>b<sub>r</sub> + n<sub>r</sub> * c </mark>block transfers and seeks

-  * Where c is the cost of traversing index and fetching all matching s (c也就是树的高度)
+  * Where c is the cost of traversing index and fetching all matching s (c是查询消耗)

      tuples for one tuple in r

   * **c** can be estimated as cost of a single selection on s using the join condition (usually quite low, when compared to the join)